What is gestational diabetes?

 Eating healthy foods with a low glycemic index and exercising regularly are usually enough to treat class A1 diabetes.

-While there is no specific diet for gestational diabetes, a personalized meal plan that focuses on fruits, vegetables, healthy proteins and fats, and lean meat makes managing the condition easier.
+While there is no specific diet for gestational diabetes, a personalised meal plan that focuses on fruits, vegetables, healthy proteins and fats, and lean meat makes managing the condition easier.

 If your blood sugar levels are very high, you may be prescribed insulin injections or oral medication to control blood sugar.
 This occurs if you have class A2 gestational diabetes.
 Up to 20% of women with pregnancy diabetes require insulin.

 Although the exact cause of gestational diabetes is unknown, staying healthy and getting into good shape for your pregnancy may help lower the risk of gestational diabetes.
-There are also a few things you can do to lower your baby's risk of developing diabetes later on.
+There are also a few things you can do to lower your baby's risk of developing diabetes later on, such as:

 • Exercise for at least 150 minutes every week before your pregnancy.